BPI-SINOVOIP/BPI-F2S-bsp/linux-sp/Documentation/dev-tools/sparse.rst

 If the function enters and exits without the lock held, acquiring and releasing the lock inside the function in a balanced way, no annotation is needed.
-The tree annotations above are for cases where sparse would otherwise report a context imbalance.
+The three annotations above are for cases where sparse would otherwise report a context imbalance.

 Getting sparse